Bogdan Corporation

+Bogdan Corporation (Корпорація «Богдан») is a leading Ukrainian automobile trading and manufacturing group founded by Bogdan Motors.
+The corporation was famous for its Bogdan public transport brand that used to produce its models in Cherkasy and Lutsk.

-The production capacities of Bogdan corporation allow making 120-150 thousand passenger cars, up to 9 thousand buses and trolleys in all classes, as well as about 15 thousand trucks and specialized vehicles.
-The plants of the company are located in Lutsk and Cherkasy.
+The production capacities of Bogdan Corporation used to allow making 120-150 thousand passenger cars, up to 9 thousand buses and trolleybuses in all classes, as well as about 15 thousand trucks and specialized vehicles.
+However, with the bankruptcy of its parent company, the corporation's factories had stopped working in 2020, and Bogdan only does the foreign car distribution.

 History

-Bogdan Corporation was created in 1992, after the fall of the Soviet Union, by the mergers of some former Soviet enterprises to implement big investment projects dedicated to creating strong and powerful manufacturing of different-type vehicles in Ukraine.
+Bogdan Motors was created in 1993, after the Dissolution of the Soviet Union.
 Initially, the company was a distributor of various Russian-based vehicles, later selling vehicles by Korean manufacturer, Kia Motors.

-In 1998, the company obtained the Cherkasy automobile repair factory that was specializing in repairing buses of the Russian-based Pavlovo Bus Factory and GAZelle.

-In 1999, the factory was transformed into the "Cherkasy Autobus" that began manufacturing its own buses, Bogdan.
+In 1998, the company obtained the Cherkasy Automobile Repair Factory that was specializing in repairing buses of the Russian-based Pavlovo Bus Factory and GAZelle.
+Next year the plant have undergone reconstruction and was transformed into the Cherkasy Autobus that began manufacturing its own buses, Bogdan.
 That same year, the company signed another contract with Hyundai for distribution of their vehicles.

 In 2000, the company bought the bankrupted Soviet LuAZ based in Lutsk (Volyn Oblast), and during the same period, started to produce its own cars based on the Russian AvtoVAZ.
 In 2003, the company's began exporting the buses.

 In 2004, the company signed a general agreement with Isuzu to use the Isuzu brand on the company's exported buses.

-In 2005, the company Bogdan Motors became a corporation.
+In 2005, Bogdan Motors formed a Bogdan Corporation that merged all the previously purchased company.
+It was decided that the public transport would be assembled in Lutsk and the passenger vehicles would be assembled in Cherkasy.

+The 2008 financial crisis caused a big credit load on the corporation and in 2011 the company ended up selling the Cherkasy Autobus to Prominvestbank.
+The rights to produce the midibus models were left to the factory so Bogdan had to come out with their replacement.

 In 2013, Bogdan, in a joint venture with the Polish company Ursus, received an order for 38 trolleybuses for the Lublin, Poland, trolleybus system.
 The body-and-chassis shells were completed by Bogdan and shipped to an Ursus plant in Lublin, where Ursus would install the axles, electrical equipment, seats and other fittings to complete the vehicles.
 The first of the 38 Bogdan/Ursus trolleybuses, officially designated as model Ursus T70116, was delivered in mid-2013.

 In 2014 the company developed the 'Bars' (panther) multifunctional light armored vehicle to be used by the National Guard of Ukraine.